-- Keeping accurate records of all ethnic groups, their backgrounds and needs and how we respond to them - Dealing with complaints of discrimination and harassment speedily and notify complainants of the outcomes and action taken - Encouraging dialogue between different racial groups
+- Keeping accurate records of all ethnic groups, their backgrounds and needs and how we respond to them - Dealing with complaints of discrimination and harassment speedily and notify complainants of the outcomes and action taken.
+Keeping records of any racist incidents. - Encouraging dialogue between different racial groups